stuartellis/stuartellis-site-hugo/content/articles/aws-cli.md

 > If you specify *json* or *yaml* formats, the AWS CLI applies the query after the complete document has been returned.

-All of the AWS CLI commands support the *--query* option.
+All of the AWS CLI commands support the *query* option.
 This uses the JMSPath syntax.

 ### Example Queries